Are you searching for high-caffeine tea to help you limit or quit your coffee habit?

 Most teas are made from the leaves of the Camellia sinensis plant.
 Yerba Mate comes from the leaves of the rainforest holly tree.

-In addition to its healthy antioxidants, Yerba Mate delivers 85 mg of caffeine per cup.
+In addition to its healthy antioxidants, Yerba Mate delivers 85 mg of caffeine per cup, making it the tea with the most caffeine.

 With just 5 milligrams less caffeine than a standard cup of coffee, Yerba Mate provides an excellent caffeine boost without the crash.